Parallel computations for Metropolis Markov chains with Picard maps: Complexity results under log-concavity

 for all $0 \le i \le \min(d,K)$ and $j\in\{0,1,\dots\}$, with $c_0 = 15 h^4 (\sqrt{\frac{2}{\pi}} + \frac{h \gamma}{2})^2 $, $\delta(d) = \frac{5}{3}\exp(-3d/2)$.
 The probability in \eqref{eq: bounding probability of incorrect guess} is with respect to the randomness of $(W_1,W_2,\dots)$.

-\end{theorem} Theorem~\ref{thm: main theorem 1} essentially states that, after a logarithmic number of Picard recursions, the probability that the Picard map correctly predicts the $i$th step is $\cO(i/d)$. \begin{remark} By Theorem~\ref{thm: main theorem 1}, the probability of correctly guessing individual increments can be controlled up to $i=\cO(d)$.
-Assuming \eqref{eq: bounding probability of incorrect guess} to be tight, this also suggests that increasing the number of parallel processors beyond $K = \cO(d)$ provides little gains in terms of speeding-up convergence of the Picard recursion, as numerically observed in Section~\ref{sec: numerical illustrations}. \end{remark}
+\end{theorem} Theorem~\ref{thm: main theorem 1} essentially states that, after a logarithmic number of Picard recursions, the probability that the Picard map incorrectly predicts the $i$th step is $\cO(i/d)$. \begin{remark} By Theorem~\ref{thm: main theorem 1}, the probability of correctly guessing individual increments can be controlled up to $i=\cO(d)$.
+Assuming \eqref{eq: bounding probability of incorrect guess} to be tight, this also suggests that increasing the number of parallel processors beyond $K = \cO(d)$ provides little gains in terms of speeding up convergence of the Picard recursion, as numerically observed in Section~\ref{sec: numerical illustrations}. \end{remark}

 \begin{remark} The upper bound of Theorem~\ref{thm: main theorem 1} becomes vacuous for $i > d$.
 This is consistent with the fact that the mixing time of RWM under Assumptions~\ref{ass: 1} is $\cO(d)$.
 Indeed, if $X_0$ and $X_i$ are approximately independent, then the prediction of $B(X_i, U_i, Z_i)$ with $B(X_0, U_i, Z_i)$ is uninformative. \end{remark}